-I’m available Sundays through Thursdays starting around 1pm with the last lesson usually starting at 7pm (MST).
+I’m available Sundays, Tuesdays, Wednesdays and Thursdays starting around 1pm with the last lesson usually ending at 7pm (MST).
 You can absolutely schedule weekly or bi-weekly.
 To view the full teaching calendar, you can signup to access the student portal here.
 If you have other questions, give me a call or shoot me a text at 720-314-8054. -Draven

 Where are you located?

 I’m located in Northwest Denver, Colorado, USA.
 I’m also available to do lessons online through Skype.
 Currently over 75% of my students are online.
 I teach students across the world, from Austin, Texas to Australia, from Utah to the U.K.

 How much are lessons?